mj21181/ursus-swarm/README.md

 **Jump Point Search Example**

 This example is identical to the A* example except the parameter "is Jump Point Search" should be set to true.
 Jump Point Search is a much faster path planning algorithm than A* on uniform cost grids, which is the type of graph being searched here.
 There is also much less memory overhead.
-In addition, the paths produced are straighter.
+In addition, the paths produced tend to be straighter across open spaces.

+**Conflict Based Search Example**

+Unlike A* or Jump Point Search, Conflict Based Search is a path planning algorithm for multiple robots or agents.
+Its goal is to plan a path from point A to B for every agent so that they are both free of conflicts and collisions.
+No conflicts exist between the agents and obstacles or agents and other agents.
+These paths are also optimal, so the sum of all path lengths is guaranteed to be the shortest possible.

+	ObstacleMap map = new ObstacleMap(5, 5);

+	// create the start and target locations for each agent in x, y, t
+	// -1 for the target time t means we don't care when it finds
+	// the target location
+	LocationVertex start0 = new LocationVertex(2, 0, 0);
+	LocationVertex target0 = new LocationVertex(2, 4, -1);
+	LocationVertex start1 = new LocationVertex(2, 4, 0);
+	LocationVertex target1 = new LocationVertex(2, 0, -1);

+	Agent a0 = new Agent(0, start0, target0);
+	Agent a1 = new Agent(1, start1, target1);

+	// add the Agents to the list
+	ArrayList<Agent> agents = new ArrayList<Agent>();

+	agents.add(a0);
+	agents.add(a1);

+	// create our EngineConfig object
+	CBSConfig conf = new CBSConfig(agents, map);

+	System.out.println("Config: " + conf.toString());

+	GraphSearchEngine eng = new GraphSearchEngine(conf);

+	// searches the constraint tree for the solution ConstraintTreeNode goal = (ConstraintTreeNode) eng.plan();

+	if (goal == null)
+	{
+		System.err.println("Error: Solution is null.
+This means the " +
+		"algorithm could find no valid solution.
+For example, this " + "happens when a target location is completely blocked " + "by obstacles.");
+	}

+	// print our solution
+	for (Agent a : goal.getSolution().keySet())
+	{
+		AgentPath p = goal.getSolution().get(a);

+		System.out.println("For Agent " + a.getId() + " path is: ");
+		System.out.println(p.toString());
+	}

+**Rendering Paths**

+The render package is used to render simulations in a window using the graphics card.
+This package could use some work, and would ideally read from a log file.
+Its cool to use it to visualize the path planning results.